AlphaSlayer1964/kemono-dl/README.md

 Write the post json to a file.
 `--extract-links`
 Write extracted links from post content to a text file.
+`--dms`
+Write user dms to a html file.
+Only works when a user url is passed.
 `--icon`
 Download the users profile icon.
+Only works when a user url is passed.
 `--banner`
 Download the users profile banner.
+Only works when a user url is passed.
-`--yt-dlp`
+`--yt-dlp` (UNDER CONSTRUCTION)
 Try to download the post embed with yt-dlp.
 `--skip-attachments`
 Do not download post attachments.